apache/cordova-plugin-media/README.md

 # cordova-plugin-media-with-compression

 This plugin is a modified version of cordova-plugin-media that provides the ability to record and play back audio files on a device.
+Included are new methods (iOS and Android only) to pause recording, resume recording and to query the audio input power levels.

 This plugin uses MPEG4 compression for iOS and (as of version 1.0.21) Android audio recording.
 On iOS, this results in a significant reduction in the recorded audio file size when compared to the stock Media plugin.

 Since Android and iOS will record MPEG4 encoded audio with this plugin, the files generated are now compatible for playback across both platforms.

-A .m4a file extension is now required.
+A .m4a file extension is required.

 The reduction in file size is required for efficient online/offline storage and retrieval of the audio files.
 The smaller file size allows the audio file to be efficiently (smaller payload) uploaded to a server for storage and retrieved (while the device is online) for storage within the device file system for offline (disconnected) playback.
 This is a feature supported by Alpha Anywhere from [Alpha Software] [alphaurl].

 [alphaurl]: http://www.alphasoftware.com

-Also included is a new method (iOS and Android only):
+New methods include (iOS and Android only):

 __recordAudioWithCompression(options)__: The options object includes the SampleRate and the NumberOfChannels.
 See the recordAudioWithCompression method description below for further details.

+__pauseRecord()__: Pause the existing recording session.
+See the pauseRecord method description below for further details.

+__resumeRecord()__: Resume the existing recording session.
+See the resumeRecord method description below for further details.

+__getRecordLevels()__: On iOS devices, returns dB of the averagePower and the peakPower from the recorder input.
+On Android devices, returns an approximation of dB (SPL), derived from the maximum absolute amplitude that was sampled since the last call to this method.
+See the resumeRecord method description below for further details.

 __NOTE__: The current implementation does not adhere to a W3C specification for media capture, and is provided for convenience only.